LarvixON-ZPI/larvixon-simulation/config.README.md

 - **maxIntensity**: Maximum intensity for random mode (default: 1.0)
 - **headlessMode**: Whether to run without graphics (default: true)
 - **outputPath**: Directory for output recordings (default: "Recordings")
+  - Can be an absolute path (e.g., "/tmp/recordings" on Linux/macOS, "C:\\temp\\recordings" on Windows)
+  - Can be a relative path (relative to the executable in builds, or project root in editor)

 ## Usage